How an ESOP Works

 Upon sale of to a third party, plan participants receive payment for their vested shares, based on the sale price.
 Additional considerations are also made for unallocated shares where the original ESOP loan is still outstanding.

-If an acquirer is also employee-owned, shares may roll over to the merged entity’s ESOP plan.
+If an acquirer is also employee-owned, shares may roll over to the merged entity’s employee stock ownership plan.

 ESOP Education and Professional Help are Critical

 When companies fail to comprehend the mechanics of employee ownership, they often dismiss the employee ownership out-of-hand.
-In doing so, they overlook a valuable liquidity strategy and leave some unique benefits on the table.
+In doing so, they overlook a valuable liquidity strategy and leave some unique corporate and personal tax benefits on the table.

-Those that do adopt ESOP plans but fail to properly educate participants rarely reap the wide-ranging cultural advantages of employee ownership.
+Those that adopt employee stock ownership plans but fail to properly educate participants rarely reap the wide-ranging cultural advantages of employee ownership.

 So, if you’re considering a plan, take time to learn the nuances.
 Surround yourself with the right resources and advisors.
 ESOPs are complex, but under the right circumstances, they are worth it.